Covid-19 update: Find out the latest local case numbers

-The number of Covid-19 cases in the district has dropped in the Bay of Plenty after hitting a five-month peak in December.
+The number of Covid-19 cases in the Rotorua Lakes District has dropped significantly after hitting a five-month peak in December.

-The rolling seven-day average of Covid-19 case numbers in the Te Whatu Ora Hauora a Toi Bay of Plenty district has dropped to 143.
+Te Whatu Ora Health New Zealand Lakes says the rolling seven-day average of Covid-19 case numbers locally has dropped to 61.

 This is the lowest seven-day average since November 27.

-As of midnight on Sunday, there were 12 people hospitalised with the virus in the Te Whatu Ora Bay of Plenty district and one person had died.
+As of midnight on Sunday, four people were hospitalised with the virus in the Lakes District and one person had died.

-There were 53 deaths reported in the last seven days, including one from the Bay of Plenty district.
+There were 53 deaths reported in the last seven days, including one from the Lakes District.

-The news comes after local Covid-19 cases peaked on December 12 when 390 cases were recorded in a single day, the district’s highest spike in Covid-19 since July 25.
+The news comes after local Covid-19 cases peaked on December 5, when 161 cases were recorded on a single day, the district’s highest number of new cases since July 27.

 On December 19, it was reported there had been 42,740 new cases nationally over the previous seven-day period, making it the worst week of infections in the third wave of the Omicron outbreak.